MCStreetguy/Carrier/README.md

 # MCStreetguy/Carrier – Just another Docker base image

 This Docker image is designed to be used as a base for containerized applications.
-It provides a customized init system based upon Alpine Linux, [`just-containers/s6-overlay`](https://github.com/just-containers/s6-overlay) and some additional utilities for simplified creation of app images.

 ## Usage